 Little Saigon Tet Parade is the largest and most watched event of its kind in the United States.
 The parade features marching bands, floats, lion dances, color guards, veterans and youth organizations, martial arts, multi-culture traditional attires from diverse communities, elected officials, Vietnamese Scouting organizations, community organizations, and much more.

-Celebrate Lunar New Year and the Year of the Pig at Irvine Spectrum Center on Sunday, February 10 from 12pm – 2pm.
+Celebrate Lunar New Year and the Year of the Rat at Irvine Spectrum Center on Saturday, February 1 from 12:00 – 2:00 pm.
 Activities to take place in the Giant Wheel courtyard include:

 - Chinese dragon dance